 By maintaining status information about completed (or canceled, failed, etc.) jobs, administrators can better track failures and improve system performance.
 This allows TORQUE to better communicate with Moab Workload Manager and track the status of jobs.
 This gives Moab the ability to track specific failures and to schedule the workload around possible hazards.
-(See NODEFAILURERESERVETIME in "Appendix F: Parameters" of the Moab Workload Manager Administrator Guide for more information.)
+See NODEFAILURERESERVETIME in the Moab Workload Manager Administrator Guide for more information.

-Job checkpoint and restart
+Job Checkpoint and Restart